First published in Limits and Renewals (1932), where it follows the story “The Manner of Men” collected in that volume.

 Rudyard’s fascination with St Paul…is instructive.
 Like himself, the apostle was a writer and ideologue born outside his native land.
 St Paul’s evangelism provided a model for present-day political activism—a theme Baldwin took up when he spoke of party workers as “missionaries” and “apostles” and the British population as needing “salvation” or “redemption”.
 Most of all, Rudyard identified with St Paul’s desire to be “all things to all men”.
 As a reclusive individual, this was the last of his ambitions.
 But as an artist, pushing his ideas to their limits, it was his primary goal.
 While ostensibly about St Paul, his poem “At His Execution”…expressed the perennial dilemma of the creative man—that in adopting the voice and perspective of those around him, he loses his own.

 [Title] The New Testament is silent on the subject of Paul’s death, but it is probable that he was executed in Rome on the charge of endangering public order and fostering treason against the official cult of the emperor.

 [Line 1] The speaker is St Paul, and in the light of the last three lines of the poem, which are clearly a prayer, the whole poem ought perhaps to be regarded as a prayer, spoken or unspoken.

-[Line 12] great Light and Word.
-This refers to Saul’s visual and auditory experience on the road to Damascus as decribed in Acts 9, 3-4.
+[Line 12] great Light and Word: This refers to Saul’s visual and auditory experience on the road to Damascus, as described in Acts 9, 3-4.
 Paul was originally called Saul (see Acts 13, 9: “Saul (who also is called Paul”).

 ©George Engle 2005 All rights reserved